 Global HR Compliance in Serbia

-When the company is planning to enter a new foreign market of Serbia and has a need to employ a local national there, the first question to answer is how it is going to make local hires.
+When the company is planning to enter a new foreign market in Serbia and has a need to employ a local national there, the first question to answer is how it is going to make local hires.

-We have designed a Global Employer of Record service to help you outsource global employment of your foreign workforce to companies like ours.
+We have designed a Global Employer of Record service to help you outsource the global employment of your foreign workforce to companies like ours.

 This solution helps you employ your global sales force in Serbia as well as in other countries of the world, and provide pay and benefits to your employees, as well as administer any business expenses with our help.